WG21-SG14/SG14/Docs/fixed_point.md

 #### 2.3.1 Promotion

-In the context of `fixed_point<>`, promotion refers to explicit convertion of one type to a compatible type of higher capacity.
+In the context of `fixed_point<>`, promotion refers to explicit conversion of one type to a compatible type of higher capacity.
 For example:
 ```
 auto a = ufixed8_8_t(5.5);
 auto b = promote(a);  // type of b is ufixed16_16_t
 ```
 This is akin to casting from `float` to `double`.
 One can perform precision-critical calculations using the promoted type.
 Finally, the `demote` function template can be used to convert a value back to the original type.
-(Although in the above case, `a = b` would do the same job.)

 #### 2.3.2 'Safe' Conversion